-Regnase-1 targets Tcf7 mRNA to inhibit formation of TCF-1+ precursor exhausted cells critical for CAR-T cell recall responses and survival
+Regnase-1 targets Tcf7 mRNA to inhibit formation of TPEX cells critical for CAR–T-cell recall responses and survival.

-Chimeric antigen receptor T cell (CAR-T cell) therapeutic efficacy is associated with long-term T cell persistence and acquisition of memory.
-Memory subset formation requires TCF-1, a master transcription factor for which few regulators have been identified.
-Here, we demonstrate using an immune-competent mouse model of B cell acute lymphoblastic leukemia (B-ALL) that Regnase-1 deficiency promotes TCF-1 expression to enhance CAR-T cell expansion and memory-like cell formation.
-This leads to improved CAR-T-mediated tumor clearance, sustained remissions, and protection against secondary tumor challenge.
-Phenotypic, transcriptional, and epigenetic profiling identified increased tumor-dependent programming of Regnase-1-deficient CAR-T cells into TCF-1+ precursor exhausted (TPEX) cells characterized by upregulation of both memory and exhaustion markers.
-Regnase-1 directly targets Tcf7 mRNA; its deficiency augments TCF-1 expression leading to the formation of TPEX that support long-term CAR-T cell persistence and function.
-Regnase-1 deficiency also reduces exhaustion and enhances the activity of TCF-1- CAR-T cells.
+Chimeric antigen receptor (CAR)–T-cell therapeutic efficacy is associated with long-term T-cell persistence and acquisition of memory.
+Memory-subset formation requires T-cell factor 1 (TCF-1), a master transcription factor for which few regulators have been identified.
+Here, we demonstrate using an immune-competent mouse model of B-cell acute lymphoblastic leukemia (ALL; B-ALL) that Regnase-1 deficiency promotes TCF-1 expression to enhance CAR–T-cell expansion and memory-like cell formation.
+This leads to improved CAR-T–mediated tumor clearance, sustained remissions, and protection against secondary tumor challenge.
+Phenotypic, transcriptional, and epigenetic profiling identified increased tumor-dependent programming of Regnase-1–deficient CAR-T cells into TCF-1+ precursor exhausted T cells (TPEX) characterized by upregulation of both memory and exhaustion markers.
+Regnase-1 directly targets Tcf7 messenger RNA (mRNA); its deficiency augments TCF-1 expression leading to the formation of TPEX that support long-term CAR–T-cell persistence and function.
+Regnase-1 deficiency also reduces exhaustion and enhances the activity of TCF-1− CAR-T cells.
 We further validate these findings in human CAR-T cells, where Regnase-1 deficiency mediates enhanced tumor clearance in a xenograft B-ALL model.
-This is associated with increased persistence and expansion of a TCF-1+ CAR-T cell population.
-Our findings demonstrate pivotal roles of TPEX, Regnase-1, and TCF-1 in mediating CAR-T cell persistence and recall responses, and identify Regnase-1 as a modulator of human CAR-T cell longevity and potency that may be manipulated for improved therapeutic efficacy.
+This is associated with increased persistence and expansion of a TCF-1+ CAR–T-cell population.
+Our findings demonstrate the pivotal roles of TPEX, Regnase-1, and TCF-1 in mediating CAR–T-cell persistence and recall responses, and identify Regnase-1 as a modulator of human CAR–T-cell longevity and potency that may be manipulated for improved therapeutic efficacy.